holehouse-lab/PIMMS/README.md

 	PIMMS -k <keyfile.kf>

-For convenient some correctly formatted and annotated keyfiles and parameter files are available in the `/demo` directory.
+For convenience some correctly formatted and annotated keyfiles and parameter files are available in the `/demo` directory.
 We recommend that you use these as a starting point for your own.
 These files have been annotated, but for completeness a more expansive description of the keywords is provided below.

 ### Keyfile keywords